ljrpicasso/samples/README.md

 - life

-	Another ruby quiz solution ;-)  This is the standard life game, written in ruby using curses for the screen manipulation.
+	Another ruby quiz solution ;-)  This is the standard life game, written in ruby using curses for the screen manipulation. (with extensive tests)

 Please also feel free to visit my non-ruby (Wordpress) website at pactwi.biz This is a Wordpress site, but using the Foundation css framework I was